Climate Model Tuning with Online Synchronization-Based Parameter Estimation: Optimization of Supermodel Weight

 \section{Optimization of Supermodel Weight}

 Errors in parameter values are not the only sources of model bias.
 Structural errors in the approximate representation of physical processes or missing physics will also reduce model performance.
 These can be reduced by the use of a \emph{supermodel} (SUMO).
-In a SUMO, two or more imperfect models with different structure are combined.
-The influence of each member model can then be weighted to optimize the performance of the SUMO.
-Each member model can then compensate for structural errors of the other member(s), and the SUMO can reach a better accuracy than any one member.\\\\ We now present a case of two member models with parameter errors, but where the training of parameters is disallowed to represent structural errors which cannot be corrected by parameter tuning.
+We now present a case of two member models with parameter errors, but where the training of parameters is disallowed to represent structural errors which cannot be corrected by parameter tuning.
+We overcome this by the use of a weighted SUMO.
 This experiment is also idealized, as we set large differences between the structural error biases of each model.
-If the member models were identically biased, adjusting the weighing of the SUMO would have no effect.
-We now implement OSPE to optimize the SUMO member weights rather than the model parameters.
+If the member models were identically biased, adjusting the weighting of the SUMO would have no effect.
+We now optimize the SUMO member weights rather than the model parameters.